top of page

 8) When composting, do not add plastic to the waste.

-As the plastic breaks down to micro- and nanoparticles in the soil, these can enter a plant’s roots and become incorporated into fruits and vegetables.
+As the plastic breaks down into micro- and nanoparticles in the soil, these can enter a plant’s roots and become incorporated into fruits and vegetables.
 It has also been suggested that the practice of covering crops with a plastic film to protect them may increase the amount of microplastics in the soil.[8]

 Comments: